195 miles with 16,100 feet of elevation gain*

 Mount Tam Double Century is a beautiful and challenging ride that leads over Mt.
-Tam and as far north as Bodega Bay, with stunning views of the San Francisco Bay and Pacific Coast (if there is no fog).
+Tam and as far north as Bodega Bay, with stunning views of the San Francisco Bay and Pacific Coast.
 Different distances are available, including a double metric century and two centuries.

 The ride starts in San Rafael and initially follows Lucas Valley Road, Nicasio Valley Road, and Sir Francis Drake Boulevard, which leads into Fairfax.